jynn7/encore-go-template/README.md

 3.  **Set Up Atlas Migration Script:**
     Configure your Atlas migration script as needed for your project structure and database connection.
 (Refer to Atlas documentation for details).

-4.  **Generate Initial Migration:**
+4.  **Set Database Name & Generate Initial Migration:**
+    Before generating the migration, ensure you update the database name.
+Modify the `DB_NAME` constant in the <mcfile name="database.go" path="c:\Users\cheah\encore-go-template\database\database.go"></mcfile> file (around line 15) from `"MY_DB_NAME"` to your desired database name.

-    Use Git Bash (or a similar shell) to navigate to the `database` directory and run the script that generates the initial database migration based on your GORM models.
+    Then, use Git Bash (or a similar shell) to navigate to the `database` directory and run the script that generates the initial database migration based on your GORM models.
 Make sure you are in the project's root directory initially.

     ```bash
     cd database
     ../scripts/generate-migration init
     ```
     *Note: This assumes you have a script named `generate-migration` inside a `scripts` directory relative to the project root, and your GORM models/Atlas configuration are set up relative to the `database` directory.*

+## Docker (POSTGRESQL related information)

+1. The default user is `postgres` and the password is `postgres`.
+2. Normally, the database is running on port `5432`.

 ## Running the Application